kusimo/blanla-gatsby-theme/README.md

 # Blanla Gatsby Theme

 This is a Gatsby JS site hosted on shared hosting.
 This can be hosted anywhere, for example, in the cloud.
 The site is easy to deploy and host with any hosting provider.
+Learn React with this by creating your own blog.

 ## Features